Phase 2 Flood Strategy Projects

 Assessing flood risk is extremely complex.
-The consequences from flooding are highly dependent on:
+The consequences of flooding depend on:

-- size of the flood, how far it will spread and how deep it will be and how long it will last
+- size of the flood, how far it will spread, how deep it will be and how long it will last

-- the location, elevation and resilience of buildings and infrastructure, and
+- location, elevation and resilience of buildings and infrastructure, and

 - how prepared a community is for floods of different magnitudes, including the potential for failures in flood protection infrastructure

 Regional Flood Risk Reduction Priorities

-Lower Mainland local governments and other flood authorities need to consider short-, medium- and long-term priorities for flood risk reduction, and what factors should be weighed when setting regional priorities.
+Lower Mainland local governments and other flood management organizations need to consider short-, medium- and long-term priorities for flood risk reduction, and what factors should be weighed when setting regional priorities.
 These include such factors as: